MicrosoftDocs/appcenter-docs/docs/diagnostics/search.md

 ---

 # Search in Diagnostics

-> [!NOTE]
-> The search functionality is available just for crashes data (errors cannot be searched today).

 In this section, you will learn about the ability to search Diagnostics data in App Center.